 The Future Of Meat (Cultured Technology)

 The meat of the future will likely be lab-grown.
 Compared to conventional methods of getting meat on the table, lab-grown meat debuted in 2013.
-It doesn’t involve the slaughtering of animals or requires as many environmental resources.
+It doesn’t involve animal slaughtering or require as many environmental resources.

 Meat is considered an essential, necessary part of the diet, and people would typically eat it almost once a day.
 Meal alternatives have been for hundreds of years, all based on plants.
 Recently, science has accelerated the creation of artificial meat-like substances using plants.
 There have been huge advances in creating artificial meat-like substances with plants within the last couple of years.

 What is the future of lab-grown meat?
-Recently science and tech have uncovered the way to make lab-grown meat.
-It is created in a manufacturing facility made from the same cells that actual meat from an animal.
+Recently science and tech have uncovered a way to make lab-grown meat.
+It is created in a manufacturing facility made from the same cells as an animal’s meat.
 They’re animal cell-based meat rather than plant cell meat.
 It’s sometimes called clean meat because it doesn’t require death.

 Cell-cultured meat isn’t a veggie burger or the bleeding plant-based proteins like the impossible burger.
 It’s actual meat.
 Startups in the US, UK, Israel, Netherlands, Japan, and China are racing to get this technology to market and people’s dinner tables.